-- A. (\underline{X}) oral or written warning;
+- A. oral or written warning;

-- B. (\underline{X}) written reprimands;
+- B. written reprimands;

-- C. (X) performance improvement plan;
+- C. performance improvement plan;

-- D. (X) required counseling;
+- D. required counseling;

-- E. (X) required training or education;
+- E. required training or education;

-- F. (X) demotion;
+- F. demotion;

-- G. (X) suspension with pay;
+- G. suspension with pay;

-- H. (X) suspension without pay;
+- H. suspension without pay;

-- I. (X) termination;
+- I. termination;

-- J. (X) any other sanction authorized by any applicable Employee/Administrator Handbook and/or applicable collective bargaining agreement.
+J. any other sanction authorized by any applicable Employee/Administrator Handbook and/or applicable collective bargaining agreement.

 If the decision-maker(s) determines the employee Respondent is responsible for violating this policy (i.e., engaging in Sexual Harassment), the decision-maker(s) will recommend appropriate remedies, including disciplinary sanctions/consequences.
 The Title IX Coordinator will notify the Superintendent of the recommended remedies, so an authorized administrator can consider the recommendation(s) and implement an appropriate remedy(ies) in compliance with applicable due process procedures, whether statutory or contractual.
-If the Superintendent is the Respondent, the Title IX Coordinator will notify the (X) Board Attorney (X) Board (X) Board
+If the Superintendent is the Respondent, the Title IX Coordinator will notify the Board Attorney of the recommended remedies for consideration and, if necessary and appropriate, implementation in compliance with applicable due process procedures, whether statutory or contractual.